commercetools/sphere-category-sync/README.md

 # Usage

-In general the command used sub-commands for the different tasks.
+In general the command uses sub-commands for the different tasks.
 - [import and update](#import)
 - [export](#export)